openid-connect-asc-1_0 May 2023

 If data for the original Claim birthdate is unavailable, the new Claim age_18_or_over shall be treated like an unavailable Claim as well.

 Transformed Claims are defined by the RP in the claims parameter of the Authentication Request.
-The RP adds a new subelement transformed_claims within the root of the claims JSON structure.
+The RP adds a new subelement transformed_claims within the _asc element in the root of the claims JSON structure.

 transformed_claims is a JSON object in which each key represents a definition for a new Transformed Claim.
 Each definition consists of an object with the following keys: